GATechMSCS/fall2023/deterministic_optimization/README.md

-Notes, Homework, and Documents ISYE 6669: Deterministic Optimization
+Notes, Homework, and Documents for ISYE 6669: Deterministic Optimization